CIDARO/iridium/README.md

 ## Description

-**Iridium** is an Open Source Reverse HTTP Proxy that stores metrics written in Go.
+**Iridium** is an Open Source Load Balancer that stores backends metrics written in Golang.

 ---